ALL POSTS

 The types that matter most:

 Organization — Tells Google your business name, logo, contact info, and social profiles.
 Every site should have this.
 Add it to your homepage.
+It powers the knowledge panel that appears when someone searches your brand name.

 WebSite — Enables the sitelinks search box that appears under your brand name in search.
+Worth 15 minutes to implement.

 Product — Enables price, availability, and star rating display for e-commerce.
+Non-negotiable for any product page.

 How to add it: The easiest method: add a JSON-LD script tag to your page's HTML head.
 It doesn't touch your visible content at all.

-Example for Organization: { "@context": "https://schema.org", "@type": "Organization", "name": "Your Company", "url": "https://yoursite.com", "logo": "https://yoursite.com/logo.png" }
+{ "@context": "https://schema.org", "@type": "Organization", "name": "Your Company", "url": "https://yoursite.com", "logo": "https://yoursite.com/logo.png" }

-Run free audit →
+Run your technical audit →